 According to a report from the Chinese Center for Disease Control and Prevention, upon analysis, the genes of the virus were determined to be of avian origin.

 "All novel influenza A infections, including H7N4, are notifiable infectious diseases in Hong Kong," the spokesman for the CHP said.

 "Based on the seasonal pattern, the activity of avian influenza viruses is expected to be higher in winter.
 Travellers to the Mainland or other affected areas must avoid visiting wet markets, live poultry markets or farms.
 They should be alert to the presence of backyard poultry when visiting relatives and friends.
 They should also avoid purchasing live or freshly slaughtered poultry, and avoid touching poultry/birds or their droppings.
 They should strictly observe personal and hand hygiene when visiting any place with live poultry," the spokesman reminded.

-- OIE: Highly pathogenic avian influenza, China (People´s Rep. of) 11 days ago
+- OIE: Highly pathogenic avian influenza, Russia 9 days ago